LiuWoodsCode/starstorm/README.md

 - **Auto-detection** - Automatically detects connected gamepads with visual notifications

 ### 🔍 Smart Organization
+- **Category System**
+  - Organize apps into categories (Games, Media, Programs, Other)
+  - Press Up/D-Pad Up to open category selector
+  - Navigate categories with Left/Right or D-Pad
+  - Quick category assignment with C (keyboard) or X/Square (controller)

+- **Category Manager** - Customize categories in Settings
+   - Add, edit, or delete categories
+   - Choose custom icons and colors
+   - Set default category for new apps
 - **Quick Search** - Press `F` or `LB` to instantly search your apps
   - Live filtering as you type
   - Alphabetically sorted results